NoEdgeAI/doc2x-doc/README.md

 - [Convert a PDF file to docx](Python/pdfdeal/convert_single_pdf.py)
 - [Convert all PDF files in a folder to docx](Python/pdfdeal/convert_folder_pdfs.py)
 - [Convert all PDF files in a folder to docx and markdown](Python/pdfdeal/convert_pdfs_multiple_types.py)
+- [Convert HTML tables in text to Markdown format](Python/pdfdeal/html2md.py), note that since Markdown tables do not support merged cells, data misalignment may occur when there are merged cells (especially vertically merged cells).

+## Text Processing

+- [Convert HTML tables in text to Markdown format (using beautifulsoup4)](Python/texts/html2md.py), note that since Markdown tables do not support merged cells, data misalignment may occur when there are merged cells (especially vertically merged cells).

+# TypeScript

+## Text Processing

+- [Convert HTML tables in text to Markdown format](TypeScript/texts/html2md.ts), note that since Markdown tables do not support merged cells, data misalignment may occur when there are merged cells (especially vertically merged cells).